videetparekh/newstrace/ui/public/docs/how-to-use.md

 The application is usable on mobile devices and tablets.
 On smaller screens:

 - The map occupies the full viewport width.
-- The headline sidebar appears below the map or as an overlay, depending on screen size.
-- Tap a city marker to view its headline, just as you would click on desktop.
+- Tap and hold on a city marker to view its top 3 headlines in a popup.
 - Use standard touch gestures (pinch to zoom, drag to pan) to navigate the map.
-- The "Read full article" link opens the source article in your device's default browser.
+- The "Read more" link opens the source article in your device's default browser.
+- Close the popup by tapping the "x" button or tapping elsewhere on the map.

 ## Error States